- By Jamie Shea

 Silvia Console Battilana

-Co-Founder & CEO of Auctionomics, 2017 European Young Leader
+Co-Founder & CEO of Auctionomics and 2017 European Young Leader (EYL40)

-President of Jean Monnet Foundation for Europe and President of the European Parliament (2002-2004)
+President of the Jean Monnet Foundation for Europe and former president of the European Parliament

 Former Chairman of the ThyssenKrupp AG’s Board of Directors

 Former Secretary General of the Council of the European Union

 President of the Athens-based think tank DIKTIO, former European commissioner for employment, social affairs and equal opportunities and former Greek minister for education and development

 CEO and Managing Partner of Montis Capital Fund and 2015-2016 European Young Leader (EYL40)

 Jaap de Hoop Scheffer

 Minister of State, President of the Dutch Advisory Council on International Affairs, former NATO secretary-general and former Dutch foreign minister